dettonville/dettonville.org/content/news/2013-07-08-using-mapstruct-with-gradle.md

 }
 </pre>

-The task's classpath comprises both, the actual compilation classpath as well as the `mapstruct` configuration set up before.
+The task's classpath comprises both, the actual compilation classpath as well as the `dettonville` configuration set up before.
 As source path the previously stored source directories are used.

 The options passed to the compile task should be rather self-explanatory.
 Note that by passing `-proc:only`, the task will only invoke the given processor but perform no compilation (that will be done by the default compilation step later on).